KarasuZero/arcade-games/README.md

-# word-games
+# Arcade Games

-A word game application written in java, no games have been implemented yet.
+An arcade game application written in java, no games have been implemented yet.